defuse/airgap/README.md

     Using `dd`, zero Store1, Backup1, Offsite1, Offsite2, and TransferMedia.
     Set up full disk encryption on Store1, Backup1, Offsite1, and Offsite2 using
         a password that only HumanOperator knows.
-    Write 1KB from /dev/urandom to a Randomness file on Store1.
+    Use GnuPG to generate a key pair and store the private key it on Store1.
+    Write down the public key fingerprint on a physical piece of paper.
     Clone Store1's filesystem to Backup1's, Offsite1's, and Offsite2's.
-    Unplug all flash drives.
+    Remove all flash drives from AirGap.
     Power off AirGap.

     Send Offsite1 to Location X.

-    TODO: add the explicit RNG read steps to the other shit

 #### Primitive "RECV(url)": Transfer File from Internet to AirGap.

     ---------------------------------------------------------------------------
-    Input: A URL with the file to transfer to AirGap.
-    Result: AirGap is running and the file from the url is available.
+    Preconditions:
+        - The SystemSetup() has been performed.
+        - The file to be transferred is available from the public Internet, at the URL 'url'.
+        - GapProxy is powered off.
+        - AirGap is powered off and no flash drives are plugged in.
+    Postconditions:
+        - The file at 'url' has been written to the filesystem on Store1.
     ---------------------------------------------------------------------------

-    // TODO: there are assumptions in here like following this process doesn't lead to compromise, i.e. you can download files safely

     Boot GapProxy to Tails.
     Retrieve the file from 'url'.
-    // Don't bother with filesystems, just write it to the beginning of the
-    // device.
-    Use `dd` to write the file to TransferMedia.
+    Use `dd` to write the file directly to TransferMedia.
     Write down the exact file size on a physical piece of paper.
     Remove TransferMedia from GapProxy.
     Power off GapProxy.